-This is available when the interface is set to 400 Gbps.
+This is available when the interface is set to 200 Gbps or 400 Gbps.
 When the check box is selected, the Network Master detects FEC degraded condition.

 Touch the Setup to display the dialog box for setting FEC degraded SER detection.